 Both website builders make getting online a piece of cake.

 Don’t know what a website builder is?

 Put simply, a website builder, also known as an online store or ecommerce platform, is an online programme that allows you to create a website with little to no technical knowhow!

 All the hard stuff’s taken care of so all you need to do is focus on uploading your products and making the site look exactly like you want it to.

-Both Shopify and BigCommerce integrate seamlessly with Facebook and Instagram, and allow you to pull all your cross-channel marketing together into one central hub.
+Shopify, BigCommerce, and Squarespace integrate seamlessly with Facebook and Instagram and allow you to pull all your cross-channel marketing together into one central hub.